teiid/teiid-openshift-examples/keycloak/README.md

 ## Post Deployment

 Now you should see that the image you deployed into the OpenShift is active and running.
-It has a OData route to it.
+It has an OData route to it.
 Before we proceed, we need to add a "Valid Redirect URIs" for the client we created.
-In this example it is "di", so click on "clients", select "di" client and provide the "Valid Redirect URIs" field as your OData services root URL appended with "*". for ex:
+In this example it is "di", so click on "clients", select "di" client and provide the "Valid Redirect URIs" field as your OData services root URL appended with "*", for example:

 ```
 http://keycloak-dv-example-odata-teiid-dataservice.192.168.99.100.nip.io/*